CLRmatchNet: Enhancing Curved Lane Detection with Deep Matching Process: Related Work

+\textbf{Row-based Methods} Row-based methods follow a top-to-bottom pipeline, such as \cite{philion2019fastdraw,qin2020ultra, li2019line, LaneATT, CLRNet, CondLaneNet, CLRerNet}, focusing on optimizing the shape of the line through regression of relative coordinates.
+Predefined anchors mitigate the impact of the no-visual-clue problem, improving instance discrimination.
+However, fixed anchor shapes limit the degree of freedom to describe line shapes.
+Yet, these methods are the state-of-the-art approaches.
 A significant milestone in lane detection was achieved with Line-CNN \cite{li2019line}, which adapted the conventional bounding box to the line shape and introduced a predefined set of line proposals as anchors.
 In order to predict traffic lines as a whole, they proposed a network that consists of two successive parts - an initial backbone followed by Line Proposal Unit (LPU).
 Then, each of the predictions was assigned a positive/negative label based on a cost function that consists of the average absolute value of the differences in their common indices of sampled rows and utilizes a fixed threshold to divide the positives and negatives.
 LaneATT \cite{LaneATT} integrated a lightweight CNN backbone together with an anchor-based attention mechanism and expanded the label assignment cost function to include classification scores.
 CondLaneNet \cite{CondLaneNet} presents a novel approach of conditional lane detection.
-This strategy relies on conditional convolution and a row anchor-based formulation.
+This strategy is based on conditional convolution and a row anchor-based formulation.
 Specifically, it initially identifies the starting points of lane lines before proceeding with row anchor-based lane detection.
 CLRNet \cite{CLRNet} introduced a novel network architecture that leverages both low-level and high-level features and proposed the Line IoU metric to better regress lines.
 They adopted the SimOTA method, as proposed by YOLOX \cite{YOLOX}, where for each GT lane, the k top predictions with the lowest cost were chosen as positive samples and the other predictions were labeled as negative samples.
-The detector dynamically selected the maximum number k of positive matches for each GT based on the LineIoU metric.
+The detector dynamically selected the maximum number k of positive matches for each GT based on the LineIoU metric \cite{CLRNet}.
 Additionally, they reformulated the cost function between prediction $i$ and GT $j$ as follows:

+Where $C_{dis}{}$ is the regression cost of all valid lane points between GT $j$ and prediction $i$. $C_{\theta}{}$ is the difference in the mean angle, $C_{xy}{}$ is the regression cost of the starting point coordinates and $C_{cls}{}$ is the focal cost \cite{FocalLoss}. $\omega_{sim}{}=-3$ and $\omega_{cls}=1{}$ are the weight parameters for the geometric similarity term and the classification term, respectively, and were set likely as a result of a simple heuristic approach.